First Overtone Mode in the Ringdown Signal of GW231028: Multimode search

 \section{Multimode search}

-Our search for a multimode signal begins by looking for a sub-dominant mode accompanying the fundamental $(\ell|m|n = 220)$ mode, with candidates selected from the set $\ell|m|n \in \{221, 200, 210, 320, 330, 430, 440\}$.
-The Bayes factors for each two-mode combination relative to the fundamental-mode-only model are computed across a range of start times, as shown in Fig.~\ref{fig:bfs_m2}.
-While the evidence marginally favors the $220+210$ combination over the $220+221$ model, a robust detection requires not only statistical evidence but also physically consistent constraints on the remnant's properties.
-The $220+210$ model fails to provide meaningful constraints on the remnant mass and spin at different start times (see Sec.~\textbf{Appendix} \ref{A2:2m} for details).
-In contrast, the $220+221$ model yields remnant parameters that are consistent with full \ac{IMR} analyses, as demonstrated in Fig.~\ref{fig:fmfs_m2}.
-This establishes the $220+221$ combination as the most plausible two-mode model.
+Our search for a multimode signal begins by looking for a sub-dominant mode accompanying the fundamental $(\ell|m|n = 220)$ mode, with candidates selected from the set $\ell|m|n \in \{221, 200, 210, 320, 330, 430, 440, 221+210\}$.
+The Bayes factors for each combination relative to the fundamental-mode-only model are computed across a range of start times, as shown in Fig.~\ref{fig:bfs_m2}.
+Two candidate models stand out with significant statistical support: the first overtone combination ($220+221$) and the higher-order combination ($220+210$).
+To validate these findings, we performed the analysis using both the $\fs$ method and the full \ac{TTD} Bayesian parameter estimation.
+As detailed in Fig.~\ref{fig:fmfs_m2}, the two methods show excellent agreement for these modes, demonstrating that the detection is robust against sampler systematics.

-We examine the evidence for the first overtone more closely in Fig.~\ref{fig:bfs220}.
-The statistical support for the $220+221$ model is strongest at a start time of $8\,M$ post-peak ($\log_{10} \mathcal{B}_{220}^{220+221} \approx 5.2$) and decreases at later times.
-An analysis starting at $\gtrsim 8\,M$ is considered physically well-motivated, as this is the regime where overtone modes are expected to be stable \citep{Berti:2025hly}.
-To adopt a more conservative start time that is firmly within the linear perturbation regime, we focus on the analysis starting at $10\,M$.
-At this point, the evidence remains decisive\footnote{Here, we use a scale by Kass and Raftery \citep{Kass:1995loi}, a Bayes factor greater than $100$ is ``decisive" evidence.}, with a Bayes factor of $193$ in favor of including the $221$ mode.
-The corresponding network \ac{SNR} for the two-mode signal at $\Delta t = 10\,M$ is approximately $10.5$, which decays to $5.9$ by $\Delta t = 20\,M$.